TreeMama/iSeaTree-React-Prototype/README.md

 in debug mode. react-native-cli project has native code for android and iOS, so, you can perform any release related operation for android and iOS, by using androidSudio and Xcode relatively.

-You need Xcode or Android Studio to work on this project.
+You need [Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12) or [Android Studio](https://developer.android.com/studio) to work on this project.
+It doesn't matter which one you use.
+You'll be working on the JavaScript code in whatever text editor you like (many of us use [VSCode](https://code.visualstudio.com)).
+The IDE is used only to wrap the JavaScript and package it for Android or iOS devices.

 ### Tookit prerequisites